 How to plan your Swim Marathon Challenge

-This Summer, WaterAid are inviting you to dive into their virtual swimming event, Swim Marathon
+WaterAid invites you to dive into their virtual swimming event, Swim Marathon.

 From August, complete a full or half marathon challenge over 12 weeks in your local pool or open water swim spot, and raise funds for the 1 in 10 people in the world who don’t have clean water drinking close to home.

 A marathon – 26 miles or 42.2km – is a long way to swim, but swimmers are adept at taking big goals (see the September issue of Outdoor Swimmer magazine for more on tackling big challenges) and breaking them down into small, bite-sized chunks.
-For example, in an English Chanel solo, you swim to your next feed.
-In ice swimming, you swim 10 more strokes.
+For example, in an English Chanel solo, swimmers say they take it from one feed to the next.
+In cold water swimming, try thinking about it 10 strokes at a time.
 To complete the Swim Marathon in 12 weeks, just take it one swim at a time.

-It’s (we think) important to have a rest day regularly if you’re swimming and accumulating distance.
+It’s good to have a rest day regularly if you’re swimming and accumulating distance.
 We therefore suggest a maximum of six swims per week.

 Table 1 – Even distance each week and each session (suitable for regular swimmers)